-Early semiconductor devices and thin film resistor networks were very prone to moisture related failures.
-Several major programs experienced system level failures due to moisture related problems at the component level.
-As a result organizations, like Rome Air Development Center (RADC) spearheaded efforts to develop test techniques to measure air leak rates and the corresponding build up of moisture in the package1.
+Thirty years ago, Rome Air Development Center (RADC) spearheaded efforts by the USAF to develop test techniques to measure air leak rates and the corresponding build up of moisture in the package1.
 The theory is to keep the moisture content within the package sufficiently low enough to avoid condensation of water droplets onto the active semiconductor devices.
-The intended temp range for most military systems is -55 to 125 C. So even a relatively dry package, say 8000 PPM (parts per million) water vapor will form dew inside the package at 5° C, see chart below.
+The intended temp range for most military systems is -55 to 125 C. So even a relatively dry package, say 8000 PPM (parts per million) water vapor will form dew inside the package at 5 C (see chart below).
 These moisture droplets on the surface of the device along with ionic contamination can lead to component failure with catastrophic results at the system level.

 TM 1014 assured parts were properly sealed, and if sealed in a dry atmosphere could then pass the corresponding TM 1018 Internal Water Vapor Content or RGA (Residual Gas Analysis).
 TM 1018 limits the internal moisture content to 5,000 PPM as shown on the chart above.
 The rationale being that at 5,000 PPM the water vapor dew point is below the freezing mark, and therefore any moisture that would condense out inside the package would be in the form of ice crystals and not be available for corrosion processes.
 Designers would then have a high confidence that the devices would work as expected for the entire mission life.
 The purpose of TM 1014 was to verify a hermetic seal and prevent moisture from entering the package.